 The Addictive Brain

 The Addictive Brain is a thought-provoking and insightful course that offers a comprehensive look at the biological and psychological factors that contribute to addiction.
 It is a must-watch for anyone interested in the science of addiction, as well as for anyone who has been impacted by addiction in their own life or the life of a loved one.
 The course is presented in an engaging and accessible style, making it accessible to viewers of all backgrounds and levels of knowledge.

-The Addictive Brain is a series that is currently running and has 1 seasons (12 episodes).
-The series first aired on March 6, 2015.
+The Addictive Brain is a series that ran for 1 seasons (12 episodes) between March 6, 2015 and on The Great Courses Signature Collection

+The Addictive Brain